DataDog/integrations-core/docs/dev/new_check_howto.md

 ## Prerequisites

-Python 2.7 needs to be available on your system.
-It is strongly recommended to create and activate a [Python virtual environment][1] in order to isolate the development environment.
-See the [Python Environment documentation][2] for more information.
+Python 2.7 or 3.7 needs to be available on your system.
+Datadog recommends creating and activating a [Python virtual environment][1] to isolate the development environment.
+For more information, see the [Python Environment documentation][2].

-You'll also need `docker-compose` in order to run the test harness.
+You'll also need `docker` to run the full test suite.

 ## Setup